-AnyTask is currently in open beta, allowing anyone to create a task and hire freelancers.
+AnyTask is currently in open, allowing anyone to create a task and hire freelancers.

 “We now have 80,000 people log in to the website with hundreds and hundreds of sellers creating tasks.
 Currently, there are over 600 live tasks, however, a few hundred tasks were rejected for being inappropriate,” Ells said.

 Though the platform is open for anyone to use, the company is still hunting for bugs in the code.

 With the new platform, Electroneum is competing with gig-economy giants like Upwork and Fiverr.
 Both the platform has millions of users with thousands of jobs posted daily.

 Unlike major players, AnyTask is only targeting the developing nations, similar to the other products of Electroneum.

 Ells also pointed out that the remittance in the platforms will take place in ETN token, meaning even though the client pays in fiat, the freelancer will receive ETN tokens.